apache/opendal/docs/rfcs/0561-list-metadata-reuse.md

     created: Option<u64>,    // time created
 }
 ```
-The reason why not do as so is that the existence of those newly added metadata fields is highly correlated.
+The reason why not preferred is that the existence of those newly added metadata fields is highly correlated.
 If one field does not exist, the others neither.

 By wrapping them together in an embedded structure, we can save 8 bytes of space for each `DirEntry` object.
 In the future, more metadata fields may be added to `DirEntry`, then a lot more space could be saved.